CrossFi-Africa-Ecosystem/crossfi-africa/README.md

 - Quickly set up a Hardhat project.
 - Easily create a React frontend.
-- Option to generate both Hardhat and React projects in a single directory.
+- Automatically generates both Hardhat and React projects in a single directory.
 - Hassle-free dependency installation.

 ## Installation

 You can use `npx` to run the tool without installation:

-Run the command and follow the prompts:
+## Example

 ```bash
 npx crossfi-kit-template
 ```

-## Options

-- Select the type of project you want: Hardhat, React, or Both.
-- Provide a name for your project directory.

-## Example

 1. Run the tool: